mgmelichar/be534_final/README.md

-# TITLE
+# Genetic Probability with Punnett Squares
-## Madeline Melichar, BE534 Final Project
+## Madeline Melichar
-Final project for BE 534 Fall 2021, Biosystems Engineering, University of Arizona, Ken Youens-Clark
+## Final project for BE 534 Fall 2021
+## Ken Youens-Clark
+## Biosystems Engineering, University of Arizona